fukunagatsu/Mirage/README.md

 # Mirage
-Mirage is ancestral genome estimation software with high accuracy based on a phylogenetic mixture model and a RER model.
+Mirage is ancestral genome estimation software with high accuracy based on a phylogenetic mixture model.

 ## Version
-Version 1.1.1 (2021/07/12)
+Version 2.0.0 (2022/04/04)

 ## Usage
 Mirage has two modes, a training mode and an estimation mode.
 In the training mode, Mirage trains the evolutionary model parameters and estimates ancestral genome from an input ortholog table and a phylogenetic tree using Mirage "train" command.
 Mirage "train" command requires 2 options ([-i InputFileName] and [-o OutputFileName]).
 In the estimation mode, Mirage only estimates ancestral genome from an input ortholog table, a phylogenetic tree and evolutionary model parameters using Mirage "estimate" command.
 Mirage "estimate" command requires 3 options ([-i InputFileName], [-o OutputFileName] and [-p ParameterFileName]).